Register for Traffic Safety – CLICK HERE

 How much time do I have?

-- The ticket, this registration form, and monies must be delivered to the court not before 10 days and no later than three days prior to your court appearance date.
+- The ticket and monies must be delivered to the court not before 10 days and no later than three days prior to your court appearance date.

-- You are required to complete a National Safety Council Defensive Driving class no later than 120 days from the date of the plea of guilty.
+- You are required to complete a National Safety Council Defensive Driving class no later than 120 days from the date of the plea of guilty, unless otherwise stated by the circuit court.

 - The 180 days of Court Supervision begins on the day following the plea of guilty.